bmezhou/XLNX-DMA-VFIO/README.md

 } __packed;
 ```

-In NVIDIA jetson-rdma-picoevb, the descriptor is initialized as (see Tables 5 and 6 in PG195)
+For example, in NVIDIA jetson-rdma-picoevb, the descriptor is initialized as

 ```C
 // Create descriptor